mluizaa00/KotlinBenchmarkJMH/benchmarks/CachePatternStrategies/README.md

 ### Inspiration

 I've always heard that compiling a `Pattern` is slow, and caching it is a good idea.
-But I always wondered if it was _always_ worth to cache it, or only in some circunstances.
+But I always wondered if it was _always_ worth to cache it, or only in some circumstances.

 For this test, I've chosen a simple (small) pattern to validate date format.
 This type of pattern was chosen because if it's worth to cache "even" small patterns, then it'll be worth to cache them all.